 All neutrals on the DPR Panel are willing to travel to the neighbor islands and the mainland.
 If you have any questions, please contact DPR at (808) 523-1234

-Her experience in dispute resolution spans more than thirty-five years.
+Her experience in dispute resolution spans more than thirty-eight years.
 Judge Amano completed mediation training at the Neighborhood Justice Center (nka Mediation Center of the Pacific) in 1982 and served as a volunteer mediator for the NJC and the Ku’ikahi Mediation Services in Hilo, from 1983 until 1991.
 Judge Amano received facilitation training in 1990 and has served as a facilitator for several non-profit organizations.

 Judge Amano has been enrolled as a student at the Pepperdine University School of Law since May 2004, working on an LL.M. in dispute resolution.
-Among the courses she completed are: Mediation Seminar, Selected Issues in Dispute Resolution: Mass Torts, Cross-Cultural Negotiation and Dispute Resolution, Domestic Relations Dispute Resolution, and Current Issues in International Dispute Resolution: Hong Kong/Beijing.
+Among the courses she completed are: Mediation Seminar,elected Issues in Dispute Resolution: Mass Torts, Cross-Cultural Negotiation and Dispute Resolution, Domestic Relations Dispute Resolution, and Current Issues in International Dispute Resolution: Hong Kong/Beijing.
 She has 240 hours of externship at the Settlement Facility-Dow Corning Trust in Houston, Texas.